your-azure-coach/ftw-ventures/infra/00_prerequisites/README.md

   * **AZURE_CLIENT_ID:** the Client ID of the managed identity
   * **AZURE_TENANT_ID:** the Azure AD tenant ID
   * **AZURE_SUBSCRIPTION_ID:** the ID of the appropriate subscription

+### Permissions on SQL

+In order to allow the GitHub Runner to create external users in Azure SQL Datbase, you must ensure that the managed identity `ftw-<env>-devops-identity` is part of the Azure AD Group that is assigned as Azure Administrator.